-The great thing about Virginia blends is that there are so many of them out there.
+The great thing about Virginia blends is that there are so many of them out there for your smoking pipes.
 You have a ton of options, and if you do not see something on this list that grabs your attention, there are plenty more Virginia pipe tobacco options available.

 Next list: Cherry Aromatics